Somebody That I Used to Know: Commercial performance

-In the United States, it debuted at number 91 on the Billboard Hot 100 on 14 January 2012.
+In the United States, it debuted at number 91 on the Billboard Hot 100 on 21 January 2012.
 In its fifteenth week on the chart – after it was performed by Matt Bomer and Darren Criss on Glee on 10 April; by Phillip Phillips and Elise Testone on the eleventh season of American Idol before more than 16 million viewers on 11 April; and by Gotye and Kimbra on Saturday Night Live on 14 April – the song rose to number 1, where it stayed for eight consecutive weeks. thus becoming the longest-running number 1 by a solo male artist since Flo Rida's "Low" led for ten weeks in 2008.
 The song had the fourth highest-selling single week ever with 542,000 digital downloads sold, and was the first Australian single to top the Hot 100 since Savage Garden's "I Knew I Loved You" in 2000.
-The song also topped the Alternative Songs chart for twelve weeks tying with Fuel's Hemorrhage (In My Hands) and Linkin Park's Numb and New Divide, as well as topping the Radio Songs, Digital Songs, On-Demand Songs, Pop Songs, Adult Pop Songs, Adult Contemporary, and Hot Dance Club Songs charts in that country.
+The song also topped the Alternative Songs chart for twelve weeks tying with Fuel's "Hemorrhage (In My Hands)" and Linkin Park's "Numb" and "New Divide", as well as topping the Radio Songs, Digital Songs, On-Demand Songs, Pop Songs, Adult Pop Songs, Adult Contemporary, and Hot Dance Club Songs charts in that country.
 On 2 May 2012 the song became the first to reach digital sales of at least 400,000 for three consecutive weeks, and the following week it became the first to simultaneously top the Alternative Songs, Hot Dance Club Songs, and Dance Mix Show Airplay charts.
 It also became the number 1 song of 2012 on the Alternative Songs, Adult Pop Songs, and Billboard Hot 100 charts.
 By 22 February 2013, the song became the tenth longest-charting song in the history of the Billboard Hot 100, at 59 weeks on the chart.
 As of October 2015, the song has sold 7.9 million copies in the US, making it the country's fourth all-time best-selling digital single.

 "Somebody That I Used to Know" reached number one in more than 23 national charts and charted inside the top ten in more than 30 countries around the world.
-By the end of 2012, the song became the best-selling song of that year with 11.8 million copies sold, ranking among the best-selling digital singles of all time.
+By the end of 2012, the song became the best-selling song of that year with 11.8 million copies sold, ranking among the best-selling digital singles ever.
 As of April 2012, it is the most downloaded song ever in Belgium, as well as being the third best-selling digital single in Germany with sales between 500,000 and 600,000 copies, and the most successful song in the history of the Dutch charts.
-As of January 2013 it has received eleven Platinum certifications in Australia, accounting for shipments exceeding 770,000 units.
-In New Zealand, it was certified four times Platinum.
+As of January 2013, it has received eleven platinum certifications in Australia, accounting for shipments exceeding 770,000 units.
+In New Zealand, it was certified four times platinum.
 The song was the best-selling single of 2012 in the UK with 1,318,000 copies sold.